- We advise you to exercise normal safety precautions in Laos. Exercise common sense and look out for suspicious behaviour, as you would in Australia.

-- We recommend that you exercise a high degree of caution in Xaisomboun district, east of Vang Vieng, because of the potential for attacks by bandits.
+- We recommend that you exercise a high degree of caution in the Anouvong district, Xaisomboun province, east of Vang Vieng, because of the potential for attacks by bandits.

 - A number of tourists, including Australians, have died or been injured in accidents along the river at Vang Vieng.
 Extreme caution is recommended if undertaking river-based sporting activities.